NACIFIC's Bold Move: ATEEZ Chosen As The Face Of The Brand

+(MENAFN- ACN NewsWire) NACIFIC's Bold Move: ATEEZ Chosen as the Face of the Brand

-(MENAFN- GlobeNewsWire - Nasdaq) SEOUL, KOREA, Jan.
-10, 2024 (GLOBE NEWSWIRE) -- NACIFIC, a Korean brand known for its commitment to natural ingredients, revealed the cooperation with the popular K-pop group ATEEZ as their brand ambassador and are set to introduce the first photocard event, 'Flowering Day,' on January 12th.
+SEOUL, SOUTH KOREA, Jan 11, 2024 - (ACN Newswire) - NACIFIC, a Korean brand known for its commitment to natural ingredients, revealed the cooperation with the popular K-pop group ATEEZ as their brand ambassador and are set to introduce the first photocard event, 'Flowering Day,' on January 12th.

 In alignment with the brand slogan, "The Beginning of Natural Beauty," NACIFIC introduces a diverse range of products such as the Fresh Herb Origin, Phyto Niacin Brightening, Hyal Booster, and Uyu Cream lines etc. The brand is praised not just in South Korea but globally especially in USA, Mexico, France, Taiwan, and Japan for its dedication to promoting natural beauty.